xturavaina/nacento-connector/README.md

 ## Security

-If you discover a security issue, **do not** open a public issue.
-Please contact the maintainer privately.
+If you discover a security issue, if you don't mind **DO NOT** open a public issue.
+Please contact me privately.

 ---